Sad Sack: Litigation

-In late 2000, Alan Harvey (eldest son of Harvey Comics founder Alfred Harvey) sued Steve Geppi (owner of Diamond Comics Distribution and many other properties), charging that Geppi had plundered Harvey's warehouses in the mid-1980s, specifically of original art from Harvey's Sad Sack comic books.
-Geppi countersued, claiming that he had legal title to the original art thanks to a 1984 agreement he had made with Steve Harvey—at the time President of Harvey Publications, Inc., as well as President of Sad Sack, Inc., a wholly owned subsidiary of Harvey Publications, Inc. The suit was settled in late 2002; at the time of the settlement, the New York Supreme Court had dismissed Harvey's claims against Geppi.
+In late 2000, Alan Harvey, the eldest son of Harvey Comics founder Alfred Harvey, sued Steve Geppi, the owner of Diamond Comics Distribution and many other properties, charging that Geppi had plundered Harvey's warehouses in the mid-1980s, specifically of original art from Harvey's Sad Sack comic books.

+Geppi countersued, claiming that he had legal title to the original art thanks to a 1984 agreement he had made with Steve Harvey—at the time President of Harvey Publications, Inc., as well as President of Sad Sack, Inc., a wholly owned subsidiary of Harvey Publications, Inc. The suit was settled in late 2002.
+At the time of the settlement, the New York Supreme Court had dismissed Harvey's claims against Geppi.
 The settlement agreement allowed Geppi to keep the art, with no money changing hands.

 The rights to Sad Sack are still owned by Alan Harvey, and have since been published under the name of Lorne-Harvey Publications and Re-Collections.

 Radio

 Private Sad Sack (played by Mel Blanc) made an appearance with Bob Hope and Betty Grable on the April 29, 1944, episode of G.I.
 Journal.
 The voice Blanc used was a stuttering delivery similar to Porky Pig.
 The character as voiced by Blanc appeared in multiple other broadcasts of G.I.
 Journal.
+The character was later referenced in the 1945 Mr. Hook short Tokyo Woes, portrayed as a fake American prisoner of war by a Japanese radio host.

 Sponsored by Old Gold Cigarettes, The Sad Sack radio program ran in 1946 as a summer replacement series for The Frank Sinatra Show.
 It starred Herb Vigran in the title role with Jim Backus, Sandra Gould, Ken Christy and Patsy Moran.
 Dick Joy was the announcer for the series which began June 12, 1946, with the episode "Sack Returns Home from the Army" and continued until September 4 of that year.